The several types of sand are formed due to soil erosion, weathering of rocks, broken pebbles and gravel made by rivers, ravines and many others.

 Pink sand also contains coral, shells, and calcium.

-White-brown sand has finely rounded grains and whitish-gray color.
+This sand is has finely rounded grains and whitish-gray in color, they are usually well graded.

-As the name itself suggests, it is light brown essentially consists of round grains.
+This sand is light brown in colour essentially consists of round grains.

 Types of Sand Based on size (ASTM classification):